Kearney-area calendar of events

 People are also reading…

-■ 2023 Mrs. & Miss Nebraska American Strong Pageant, 7 p.m.
-April 29 at Merryman Performing Arts Center at 225 W. 22nd St. 308-698-8297; MerrymanCenter.org.
-Tickets are $50 per person.
-The pageant consists of three areas of competition: interview, swimsuit and evening gown competition.
+■ McKenna's Rae of Hope, 4-7 p.m.
+Saturday at Buffalo County Fairgrounds at 3807 Avenue N. 308-236-1201; BuffaloCountyFairgrounds.com.
+Free admission.
+Donations welcome.
+The event features carnival-type rides, inflatables, bounce house, games and free food and drink as well as raffles for some great prizes.

 ■ Bicycle Sunday, 1-3 p.m.
-April 30 on the Kearney Trail System Free admission.
+Sunday on the Kearney trail system.
+Free admission.
 Open to all ages.
 Visit KearneyRec.org for a trail map and more information.

 CONCERTS